maxosprojects/open-dobot/README.md

 1. The one that drives the arm (stepper motors, servos, pump, valve, laser) - Control Box
 2. The one that drives Control Box - a computer with a USB port

-Original _Control Box_ is composed of of two boards: Arduino and a board hosting FPGA chip (the one that actually drives everything).
+Original _Control Box_ is composed of two boards: Arduino and a board hosting FPGA chip (the one that actually drives everything).
-Given the hard limitations to extend any functionality with FPGA board open-dobot since version 1.2 also supports **[RAMPS v1.4](http://reprap.org/wiki/RAMPS_1.4)** as a replacement for FPGA board. **RAMPS** is a cheacp board (around $10) and removes any dependencies on and limitations of the FPGA board.
+Given the hard limitations to extend any functionality with FPGA board open-dobot since version 1.2 also supports **[RAMPS v1.4](http://reprap.org/wiki/RAMPS_1.4)** as a replacement for FPGA board. **RAMPS** is a cheap board (around $10) and removes any dependencies on and limitations of the FPGA board.

 To drive RAMPS or FPGA board almost any computer can be used, including **Rapberry Pi**.